lawik/notes/Blog - Unpacking Elixir - Resilience.md

 I don't think I've seen an up-and-running Elixir application go down due to exhausting the Supervision tree with erroring out.
 I have seen it many times as a failure mode for a misconfigured deploy, typically missing an env variable, where starting the initial supervision tree fails.

-Another step in this is the Erlang heart.
-That's a module that can be used to detect the Erlang application itself going down and being able to start it again.
-An almost-supervisor for your entire application.

 Supervision is the fundamental building block in Erlang's resilience story.

 How is it used in Elixir?
 Not much.
 As in, we don't typically need to think about it.
 Phoenix ships a practical and helpful Supervision tree.
 Ecto ships a good Supervision tree for your database connections and all that.
 These Supervision trees live a peaceful secretive life under the guise of library code and you get all the advantage with none of the work.
 And the moment you start coloring outside the lines and building your own GenServers the facilities are there for you.